vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > Sanctify them through thy truth: *thy word is truth*.
 {% ct 'John 17:17' %}

+> Seeing *ye have purified your souls in obeying the truth through the Spirit* unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently: being born again, not of corruptible seed, but of incorruptible, *by the word of God, which liveth and abideth for ever*.
+For all flesh is as grass, and all the glory of man as the flower of grass.
+The grass withereth, and the flower thereof falleth away: but the word of the Lord endureth for ever.
+And *this is the word which by the gospel is preached unto you*.
+{% ct '1 Peter 1:22-25' %}

 Truth is revealed in the Bible, the [Word of God](/posts/basics/bible.md).

 ## What advice does the Bible give regarding truth?